We believe that we are stronger together than alone.

 The Learning Agenda explores the frontiers of the legal empowerment field, where collective inquiry can generate new solutions to our most pressing challenges.

 - Building power and systems change: at the heart of the learning agenda is an exploration of how legal empowerment strategies can achieve structural change.
 The core challenge is how to translate grassroots efforts focused on specific rights violations into broader reforms that advance justice for everyone.
 Combining law and organizing offers incredible potential.

-By reflecting on the core questions that emerge in practice and through exchange with others, we can build stronger programs that more effectively address injustice.
-And by generating evidence about the impact, we can make the case for why growing legal empowerment efforts should be a public priority around the world.
+- Impact: understanding our impact helps us get better over time.
+And by generating evidence about the impact of legal empowerment, we can make the case for why legal empowerment should be a public priority around the world.

 - Recognition and Financing: to shift the status quo of injustice we need lasting structures for organizing and movement building over the long term.
 Public recognition and innovative forms of financing are two issues that are central to the sustainability of grassroots justice movements.

 - Democracy and closing civic space: grassroots justice efforts embody a deeper version of democracy: everyday people using the rules to make public institutions work better.
 But with authoritarianism on the rise, our work is increasingly difficult and dangerous.
 There is an urgent need to adapt to shifting political contexts and find effective strategies to keep our people safe.